smlhelp/book/src/concepts/mods.md

 specifications at the _type-level_.
 That is, within SML itself, a specification for a function is simply a type for that function.

 The term for a specification in SML is called a _signature_.
-Our running example throughout this section will be of the specification and implementation of a package for modular arithmetic.
+Consider the following specification and implementation of a package for modular arithmetic.
 Note that the comments are optional.

 ```sml
 signature MOD_ARITH =